123gra/forage-midas/README.md

 alias idea="/opt/intellij/bin/idea"

-make sure to have no spaces between the executable path and the assignment operator.
+Make sure to have no spaces between the executable path and the assignment operator.

 This will make sure that whenever the alias_name runs in the terminal, the idea.exe program gets executed and the Intellij IDE opens up